 where $\bar{t}^{r} = \frac{1}{n^{r}}\sum_{i=1}^{n^{r}}t_{i}^{r}$ and $\bar{y}^{r} = \frac{1}{n^{r}}\sum_{i=1}^{n^{r}}y(t_{i}^{r})$.

 There are two limitations of the linear regression analysis.
-First of all, the estimated linear coefficients in~\eqref{eq-time-lm} or in~\eqref{eq-time-lm-re} can only capture average change over a time period.
-Second, the assumption is that the residuals are independent over time, whereas the speedtest measurements are temporally correlated.
-To avoid these limitations, we will introduce Gaussian processes for modeling the time sequences and accelerate the computation by state space representation without approximation.
+First, the estimated linear coefficients in~\eqref{eq-time-lm} and~\eqref{eq-time-lm-re} can only capture average change over a time period.
+Second, the assumption is that the residuals are independent over time, whereas the Speedtest measurements are temporally correlated.
+To avoid these limitations, we introduce Gaussian processes for modeling the time sequences and accelerate the computation by state space representation without approximation.